 Trigger Warning: Strong emotional content and suicide method referenced.
 If you are in crisis, text “help” to 741-741 or call 988

 Charles, who suffered from anxiety and depression and ultimately addiction had been from detox to rehab to a sober house.
 After rehab he looked great.
 I call this “Saturday Charles.”
 He then went to the sober house but relapsed the next morning by walking downtown and buying heroin.
 We can only imagine he got money from his room at home on the way to the recovery house.
-The policy at the sober house was that if you … Read more...
+The policy at the sober house was that if you went to … Read more...

 I remember a trip I took to my grandmother’s when I was around 9 or 10 years old.